CODE OF CIVIL PROCEDURE IN ICELAND

 WHAT DOES A PROCESS SERVER HAVE TO DO IN ICELAND

-Service of process in Iceland refers to the judicial or quasi-judicial act of conveying formal notice of a lawsuit or other legal proceeding to a party (like a defendant) or a body with jurisdiction over the party (like an administrative agency) in order to obtain a response from the party being sued or served.
+Service of process in Iceland refers to the judicial or quasi-judicial act of conveying formal notice of a lawsuit or other legal proceeding to a party (like a defendant) or a body with jurisdiction over the party (like an administrative agency) to obtain a response from the party being sued or served.
 Our Undisputed Legal process servers in Iceland deliver court papers to the addressee, providing legal notice.

 The signature on the summons should be presumed to be that of the defendant or, if applicable, the defendant’s attorney if the declaration required is included therein unless and until the opposite is shown.
 The burden of proving that the lawyer who signed the statement was authorized to do so by the defendant is not placed on the plaintiff.